sagecodes/intro-data-science/README.md

 ## What is Data Science?

 Great question!

-Different Companies and people will have different deffinitions for roles.
+Different Companies and people will have different definitions for roles.

 In general I like to broadly think of it as "Solving problems using data".